 How long will the effects of a Reflection Lift last?

 As with all cosmetic procedures, the longevity of the results will vary from one person to the next.
 How you take care of your skin after the surgery will have an effect.
-We will give you tips for taking care of your skin post-surgery.
+We will give you tips for taking care of your skin post-surgery and how to prolong your face and neck lift results.

 All facial rejuvenation procedures are intended to turn back the hands of time for the individual patient, and you will always have a more youthful appearance than you would have had if you had nothing done.
 However, you will continue to age in the way that you naturally age, which varies from person to person.